cklisch/tiny-go/rules.md

 All stones which were removed during the two rounds are added up.
 The player who removed more of the opponents stones wins.
 If both captured the same amount it is a draw.

 [^1]: A group of stones is a single stone or all stones recursively adjacent to stones of the same set.
-[^2]: A group with no liberties has no free fields adjacent to it.
+[^2]: A liberty is a free free field adjacent to a group.